uchicago-cs/student-resource-guide/tutorials/linux-tip-tricks.rst

 and then rerun previously used commands saves time and typing!
 And like auto-completion, getting in the habit of using keyboard shortcuts will reduce frustration as well save time.

+You have finished the tips and tricks section.
+Please move on to the next section required by your instructor.